designmynight/designmynight-developers/site/content/epos-crm-integrations/IBS-EPOS-Integration/index.md

 You will also need to specify **which bookings** you would like Collins to push to your tills:

 * Only bookings with deposits: If set, only bookings with deposits will be sent to the EPOS.
 Otherwise, we can push all bookings to your tills.
-* [Refunds](https://developers.designmynight.com/epos-crm-integrations/ibs-epos-integration/#refunding-on-collins-and-ibs): if set, refunds issued within Collins will update on Stocklink.
+* [Refunds](https://developers.designmynight.com/epos-crm-integrations/-epos-integration/#refunding-on-collins-and-ibs): if set, refunds issued within Collins will update on Stocklink.
 Otherwise, refunds will not push and you will have to manually update your tills after refunding the payment within Collins.

-## How to push bookings/deposits that were added to Collins before the IBS integration goes live
+## How to push bookings/deposits that were added to Collins before the Access EPOS integration goes live

-Any bookings that are already on Collins (before the Collins/IBS integration is set up) will **not** push to the till unless a deposit is added/changed/deleted for the booking on Collins.
+Any bookings that are already on Collins (before the Collins/Access EPOS integration is set up) will **not** push to the till unless a deposit is added/changed/deleted for the booking on Collins.

 As such, if you add a new payment to any bookings already on Collins before the integration was set up, the booking will be pushed to the tills.